 Seafarers around the world face daily hazards inherent in working at sea and unsafe working conditions created by vessel owners and operators.
 Injuries under such conditions are common.
-If you are injured while on the vessel, or even off the vessel, while being in the service of the vessel, such as when you travel to the ship to begin a contract or while on shore leave, you are entitled to the protection of the Jones Act as well as maritime law remedies under the doctrines of unseaworthiness, maintenance, cure, and unearned wages.
+If you are injured while on the vessel, or even off the vessel while in the service of the vessel—such as when you travel to the ship to begin a contract or while on shore leave—you are entitled to the protection of the Jones Act as well as maritime law remedies under the doctrines of unseaworthiness, maintenance, cure, and unearned wages.
+LMK Legal is committed to advocating for the rights of injured seafarers, and with the help of an experienced Miami Jones Act attorney, you can ensure that your case is handled with the care and expertise it deserves.

 The Jones Act (46 U.S.C. § 30104 and also known as the “Merchant Marine Act of 1920”) is a U.S. federal statute protecting seafarers injured or killed due to their employer’s or fellow co-worker’s negligence.
 Unlike limited state workers’ compensation benefits for workers ashore, the Jones Act provides broad remedies in the case of injury or death of a seaman.